Colorado: State government

 Like the federal government and all other U.S. states, Colorado's state constitution provides for three branches of government: the legislative, the executive, and the judicial branches.

 The Governor of Colorado heads the state's executive branch.
 The current governor is Jared Polis, a Democrat.
 Colorado's other statewide elected executive officers are the Lieutenant Governor of Colorado (elected on a ticket with the Governor), Secretary of State of Colorado, Colorado State Treasurer, and Attorney General of Colorado, all of whom serve four-year terms.

 The seven-member Colorado Supreme Court is the state's highest court.
 The Colorado Court of Appeals, with 22 judges, sits in divisions of three judges each.
 Colorado is divided into 23 judicial districts, each of which has a district court and a county court with limited jurisdiction.
 The state also has specialized water courts, which sit in seven distinct divisions around the state and which decide matters relating to water rights and the use and administration of water.

 The state legislative body is the Colorado General Assembly, which is made up of two houses – the House of Representatives and the Senate.
 The House has 65 members and the Senate has 35.
-As of 2023, the Democratic Party holds a 23 to 12 majority in the Senate and a 46 to 19 majority in the House.
+As of April 2026, the Democratic Party holds a 23 to 12 majority in the Senate and a 43 to 22 majority in the House.

 Most Coloradans are native to other states (nearly 60% according to the 2000 census), and this is illustrated by the fact that the state did not have a native-born governor from 1975 (when John David Vanderhoof left office) until 2007, when Bill Ritter took office; his election the previous year marked the first electoral victory for a native-born Coloradan in a gubernatorial race since 1958 (Vanderhoof had ascended from the Lieutenant Governorship when John Arthur Love was given a position in Richard Nixon's administration in 1973).

-Tax is collected by the Colorado Department of Revenue.
+State sales taxes and many state-collected local sales taxes are administered and collected by the Colorado Department of Revenue.